Sikhism in Catalonia: Festivities

 In Catalonia, Sikhs celebrate the Nagar Kirtan festival, a public procession that takes place through the streets.
 This procession takes place in municipalities where there is a gurdwara, such as Vic, Lloret de Mar or Badalona.

 They also celebrate Vaisakhi, the Sikh new year, which at the same time commemorates the creation of the Khalsa, a religious order that brings together all baptized Sikhs.
 To celebrate this festival, it is essential for the Sikhs to take out the Guru Granth Sahib, their holy book, in procession.
 During these events, food is distributed to everyone, martial arts demonstrations are made and sacred songs are performed with music.

+Notable gurdwaras

+The first gurdwara established in Barcelona was the Nanaksar Gurdwara, in the Sants neighbourhood, which was founded in 1992.
+The next to be founded was the Gurdarshan Sahib Gurdwara, in the Raval area of Barcelona.
+Both serve primarily immigrants from Punjab and Delhi.
+Founded later was the Barcelona Hospital gurdwara, which is stated to feed around 1,500 people per day.

 Representation

 The spokesperson for the Sikh community in Catalonia is Gurdev Singh i Khalsa, a young Vigatan of Indian origin born in Catalonia.

 Accredited disseminator of Sikhism, he represents the Sikh community before government institutions on a national scale and is the point of reference in the field.

 On March 8, 2020, she held a prominent feminist event on public streets to demand equality from a more religious point of view; with the presence of various faiths and associations.